bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 The `deleteData(offset, count)` method steps are to [replace data](https://dom.spec.whatwg.org/#concept-cd-replace) with node [this](https://webidl.spec.whatwg.org/#this), offset offset, count count, and data the empty string.

-[CharacterData/replaceData](https://developer.mozilla.org/en-US/docs/Web/API/CharacterData/replaceData "The replaceData() of the CharacterData interface replace a part of the data inside the node with the string given in paramater.")
+[CharacterData/replaceData](https://developer.mozilla.org/en-US/docs/Web/API/CharacterData/replaceData 'The replaceData() of the CharacterData interface replace a part of the data inside the node with the string given in paramater.')

 In all current engines.